qoherent/ria-hub-docs/docs/content/.Administration/external-renderers.md

 **Note**: If the rule is defined above the renderer ini section or the name does not match a renderer it is applied to every renderer.

-Once your configuration changes have been made, restart Gitea to have changes take effect.
+Once your configuration changes have been made, restart RIA Hub to have changes take effect.

-**Note**: Prior to Gitea 1.12 there was a single `markup.sanitiser` section with keys that were redefined for multiple rules, however, there were significant problems with this method of configuration necessitating configuration through multiple sections.
+**Note**: Prior to RIA Hub 1.12 there was a single `markup.sanitiser` section with keys that were redefined for multiple rules, however, there were significant problems with this method of configuration necessitating configuration through multiple sections.

 ### Example: HTML